gigapr/EventsStore/README.md

 - [Events Database](./storage/README.md)

-To build the application execute from the root directory
+To build the application execute from the root directory run:

 ```
 make all
 ```

-To execute the tests run
+To execute the tests run:

 ```
 make test
 ```

-To run the application from the src directory run
+To run the application from the src directory run:
 ```
 go run $(ls -1 *.go | grep -v _test.go)
 ```

-To run the application within a Docker container run
+To run the application within a Docker container run:

 ```
 docker build -t eventstore .